Agri-Hub/datacap/README.md

 ## Citation
 If you find this work useful in your research, please cite:

+Sitokonstantinou, Vasileios, Koukos, Alkiviadis, Drivas, Thanassis, Kontoes, Charalampos, & Karathanassi, Vassilia.
+(2022, January 13).
+DataCAP: A Satellite Datacube and Crowdsourced Street-level Images for the Monitoring of the Common Agricultural Policy.
+28th International Conference on Multimedia Modeling (MMM 2022), Phu Quoc, Vietnam. https://doi.org/10.5281/zenodo.5845512

+and in BiBTex format:

 @proceedings{sitokonstantinou_vasileios_2022_5845512,
   title        = {{DataCAP: A Satellite Datacube and Crowdsourced
                    Street-level Images for the Monitoring of the